magicmq/ItemAPI/docs/itemspecificmetadata.rst

 The following describes how to add items to Shulker Boxes.
 Each section within ``shulker-box-items`` is an item.
 The name of each item's section is unimportant.

-.. note:: Shulker boxes cannot be placed inside of each other.
+.. warning:: Shulker boxes cannot be placed inside of each other.
 An error will result if you attempt to do this.

 Item
 ****